MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data-for-development-in-azure-sql-database.md

     }
     ```

-### Import Data from Blob Storage to Azure SQL Database
+### Import data from the blob storage to Azure SQL Database

 We are now ready to import the data from the **employees.json** file hosted on Azure Blob Storage to our Azure SQL Database.